 Red Rock Resort & Casino

 This is a luxury casino resort about twenty minutes off the Strip.
-At one end of the casino (and with a separate entrance and parking popular with local residents) is a kid-friendly playground with a multi-screen movie theater, bowling alley, video game arcade and a two-story supervised kids' program, Kids Quest, which my 5-year-old raved about.
-It takes babies as young as 6 weeks and kids as old as 12, will feed kids meals and snacks, and costs about $7 an hour.
-(It's open late, until 1 am on weekends, perfect for an adults-only dinner, movie night or some time at the blackjack tables).
+At one end of the casino (and with a separate entrance and parking popular with local residents) is a kid-friendly playground with a multi-screen movie theater, bowling alley, video game arcade and a two-story supervised kids' program, Kids Quest takes babies as young as six weeks and kids as old as 12 and will provide kids with meals and snacks.
+(It's open late until 1:00 a.m. on weekends, perfect for an adults-only dinner, movie night, or some time at the blackjack tables).

 Older kids will love this iconic pyramid on the southern end of the Las Vegas Strip housing high-tech entertainment and elevators that travel at a 39-degree angle.
 One entire floor of the Luxor is dedicated to the entertainment of the non-gambling variety such as IMAX movies, video games and virtual reality rides.